-- To exhibit at the county and state fair 4-H members showing beef cattle, dairy cattle, dairy goats, meat goats, poultry, rabbits, sheep and swine, must be certified through the Youth for the Quality Care of Animals (YQCA).
-The purpose of this program: Youth will be more prepared to be ambassadors for animal agriculture in their role as youth livestock exhibitors; Animals from youth livestock programs are treated with the utmost care; 4-H members are contributing to a safe, wholesome food supply.
+- To exhibit at the county and state fair 4-H members showing beef cattle, dairy cattle, dairy goats, meat goats, poultry, rabbits, sheep, and swine, must be certified through the Indiana 4-H Quality Livestock Care Pro gram or the Youth for the Quality Care of Animals (YQCA).
+The purpose of this program: Youth will be more prepared to be ambassadors for animal agriculture in their role as youth livestock exhibitors; Animals from youth livestock programs are treated with the utmost care; 4-H members are contributing to a safe, whole some food supply.
 This is an annual program that can be completed via online modules or in-person trainings.
-More information about this program will be provided from the Extension Office. - In each project manual level complete a minimum of four (4) different activities each year.
+More information about this program will be provided from the Extension Office. - In each project manual level, it is recommended to complete a minimum of four (4) different activities each year.
 These activities can include the "Bounding Ahead" activities. - 4-H'er will use and complete one (1) project manual in three (3) years.
-(You will use the books according to your grade as of January 15 of the current year). - Complete a record sheet. - If your project manual requirements and record sheet are INCOMPLETE, you will NOT be considered for Champion or be allowed to enter a rabbit in the livestock auction.
+(You will use the books according to your grade as of January 15 of the current year). - It is recommended to complete a record sheet.